Anyma-exe/neuroatlas/README.md

 ## Overview

 NeuroAtlas is an interactive 3D exploration tool for the human brain, built as a personal portfolio project ahead of a Master's application in cognitive neuroscience.
-It combines an anatomical atlas, network visualization, functional/pathological overlays, and a lifespan simulation into a single interface — think of it as a small, stylized "Google Maps" for brain regions.
+It combines an anatomical atlas, network visualization, functional/pathological overlays, and a lifespan simulation into a single interface (think of it as a small) stylized "Google Maps" for brain regions.

 > **This is a V1 prototype.** Anatomy is simplified (geometric, not derived from real imaging data), and some visualizations (aging effects) are illustrative approximations rather than clinically validated models.
 See [Limitations](#-limitations--honest-disclaimers) below.